MeltingMosaic/apk-parser/README.md

-#apk-parser
+# apk-parser

-This is a version of [node-apk-parser]https://github.com/arthur-zhang/node-apk-parser rewritten to work with RequireJS.
+This is a version of [node-apk-parser](https://github.com/arthur-zhang/node-apk-parser) rewritten to work with RequireJS, without WebPack.